Blue Waters Bluegrass Festival

 Ruthie Jablonsky: mandolin

-Ben Feldman (not pictured): dobro, pedal steel
+Ben Feldman: dobro, pedal steel

 Monroe Bridge